-Note: If you're new to Duke, be sure you look at some experienced instructors' old tests before you write your test.
-A number of copies of old exams are in the resource room (118 Physics) and on line.
-It would be preferable for you to proctor your own test, but if you can't be in lab, then your lab assistants will have to administer the test; however, you-not your lab assistants- should grade the test.

-- 5-2 3.4 Chain Rule - 5-3 1.5 Trig review

-Notes: We have not allocated an entire day for a trig review in recent years.
+- Note: If you're new to Duke, be sure you look at some experienced instructors' old tests before you write your test.
+A number of copies of old exams are on line.
+It would be preferable for you to proctor your own test, but if you can't be in lab, then your lab assistants will have to administer the test; however, you-not your lab assistants- should grade the test. - 5-2 3.4 Chain Rule - 5-3 1.5 Trig review - Notes: We have not allocated an entire day for a trig review in recent years.
 But many students are weak in trig, and this is a chance to help them review trig before we start looking at derivatives of trig functions in the next lesson.